dchowitz/slire/README.md

 - getById / getByIds

-  - Access documents by path (no scope filters).
+  - Access documents by path (no scope filters at read time, regardless of configured `scope`).
 If soft delete is enabled and the document has `_deleted: true`, return `null` / exclude from results.

 - create / createMany